hutch2323/CP1291-CourseProject-JQueryPlugin/README.md

     },
 ```
 These settings will affect the background color and boarder color of the game results, as well as the team information header seen in the previous step.
 The primary color serves as the background while the secondary color of the selected team will be used as the boarder color.
-- primaryColor (this will be the background color for the game results as well as the team name header)
+- **primaryColor** - this will be the background color for the game results as well as the team name header
-- secondaryColor (this will be the border color for the game results as well as the team name header)
+- **secondaryColor** - this will be the border color for the game results as well as the team name header

 ### Score (score), Status (status), Date (date):
 ![gameResultScore](https://user-images.githubusercontent.com/59344045/144539152-7dbfd261-be6e-480b-9076-42bd33266aa5.png)